-- The HHS graduate practices personal wellness. - The HHS graduate acts responsibly and works ethically.
+- 6. The HHS graduate practices personal wellness. - 7.
+The HHS graduate acts responsibly and works ethically.

-The HHS graduate is an active citizen who demonstrates an understanding of civic responsibility and worldwide current events.
+8. The HHS graduate is an active citizen who demonstrates an understanding of civic responsibility and worldwide current events.

-Adopted by HHS Faculty: January 18, 2011February 6, 2018 Adopted by Hanover School Committee: March 28, 2018February 16, 2011
+Adopted by HHS Faculty: February 6, 2018; Adopted by the Hanover School Committee: March 28, 2018

-21st Century Learning Expectations Matrix Assessment Assignments
+Learning Expectations Matrix Assessment Assignments

-The HHS graduate reads actively and critically.
-The HHS graduate writes effectively to con- struct and convey meaning.
-The HHS graduate speaks effect- tively.
-The HHS graduate is a responsible and proficient user of current technology and is receptive to emerging technology.
-The HHS graduate creatively applies concepts to interpret information, to solve problems and to justify solutions.
-The HHS graduate practices personal wellness.
-The HHS graduate acts respon- sibly and works ethically.
-The HHS graduate is an active citizen who demonstrates an understanding of civic responsibility and worldwide current events.
+1. The HHS graduate reads actively and critically.
+2. The HHS graduate writes effectively to construct and convey meaning.
+3. The HHS graduate speaks effectively.
+4. The HHS graduate is a responsible and proficient user of current technology and is receptive to emerging technology.
+5. The HHS graduate creatively applies concepts to interpret information, to solve problems , and to justify solutions.
+6. The HHS graduate practices personal wellness.
+7. The HHS graduate acts responsibly and works ethically .
+8. The HHS graduate is an active citizen who demonstrates understanding of civic responsibility and worldwide current events.

-English X X X
+English 1 1 1

-Social Studies X X X
+Social Studies 1 1 1

-Foreign Languages X X X
+Foreign Language 1 1 1

-Mathematics X X
+Math 1 1

-Business X X
+Business 1 1

-Science/ Engineering X X X
+Science & Engineering 1 1 1

-Art X X X
+Art 1 1 1

-Music X X X
+Music 1 1 1

 Phys.
-Ed/ Wellness X X
+Ed & Wellness 1 1

-Consistent with our Core Belief that the Hanover High School community provides a competitive and challenging curriculum empowering students to succeed in the academic, social, and civic arenas, each of the departments listed above has been assigned responsibility to assess student learning for its designated 21st Century Learning Expectations.
-Analytic Rubrics, written to assess student progress in each of these areas, will be incorporated into lessons as appropriate to give students an understanding of their progress in each of these areas.
-By the time a student graduates from Hanover High School, he/she will be given several opportunities to demonstrate knowledge in these critical learning expectations Faculty continually review these assessments and rubric assignments and make adjustments as necessary as part of our ongoing review of 21st Century Learning Expectations.
+Consistent with our Core Belief that the Hanover High School community provides a competitive and challenging curriculum empowering students to succeed in the academic, social, and civic arenas, each of the departments listed above has been assigned responsibility to assess student learning for its designated Learning Expectations.
+Analytic Rubrics, written to assess student progress in each of these areas, are incorporated into lessons as appropriate to give students an understanding of their progress in each of these areas.
+By the time a student graduates from Hanover High School, he/she will be given several opportunities to demonstrate knowledge in these critical learning expectations.
+Below are the rubrics for each of the Learning Expectations.